-Even when an IT department has recognised that identity technology will increase security throughout an organisation, implementation of a chosen system can still bring its challenges among employees.
+Even when an IT department has recognised that identity technology will increase security throughout an organisation, the implementation of a chosen system can still create challenges for employees.

-Systems which fail to address the balance between ease of use and security could be an obstacle to efficiency, affecting workflows.
-Many systems focus on just one aspect of identity security, and it is only through combining multiple singular systems and products that organisations can experience complete security and identity visibility.
-A by-product of this however, is a negative impact on ease of use factors.
+Systems that fail to address the balance between ease of use and security could be an obstacle to efficiency, affecting workflows.
+Many systems focus on just one aspect of identity security, and it's only through combining multiple singular systems and products that organisations can experience complete security and identity visibility.
+A by-product of this, however, is a negative impact on ease of use factors.

 All-in-one systems offer a holistic solution to security problems.
 Through combining different technologies, they provide the visibility and authentication necessary to deliver security benefits across organisations, while also dismantling efficiency obstacles for employees.